skaman82/2.4GHz-Fatshark-Module/README.md

 • Cheap low power chinese transmitter modules </br>
 (no audio compatibility issues unlike the latest RX 2.4 module on the market)

-See the Wiki for build instructions! > https://github.com/skaman82/2.4GHz-Fatshark-Module/wiki
+See the Wiki for <b>build instructions!</b> > https://github.com/skaman82/2.4GHz-Fatshark-Module/wiki

 # OPERATION
 <b>HOME SCREEN:</b> You can change the channels by pressing the UP/DOWN keys - it works also with the google buttons (if the feature is active).
 If using the joystick you have to press UP/DOWN once to bring the OSD up - then you can change the channel.
 After no button press is registered the OSD will automatically disappear. </br>